 The Company recognises that effective communication can highlight transparency and enhance accountability to its shareholders.
 The annual general meeting of the Company is a principal forum for dialogue and interaction with all shareholders.
 All shareholders will receive the annual report and the notice of annual general meeting.
-Additionally, the Company prepares minutes of general meetings, which are made available to shareholders upon their request.
-Moving forward, minutes of the general meeting will be accessible via the SGXNET and the Company's website.
+Additionally, minutes of the general meetings can be accessed via the SGXNET and the Company's corporate website.
 Shareholders are encouraged to attend the AGM of the Company to ensure a high level of accountability and to stay informed of the Company's strategy and goals.
-The Board allows all shareholders to exercise its voting rights by participation and voting at general meetings.
+The Board allows all shareholders to exercise its voting rights by participating and voting at general meetings.
 The Company conducted poll voting for all resolutions tabled at the general meetings.
 The rules and procedures of the poll voting, were clearly explained by the appointed independent scrutineers at such general meetings.